 In this tutorial, we will install and configure an ownCloud instance on an Ubuntu 16.04 server.

 In order to complete the steps in this guide, you will need the following:

-The ownCloud server package does not exist within Ubuntu's default repositories.
-However, ownCloud maintains a dedicated repository for Ubuntu.
+The ownCloud server package does not exist within the default repositories for Ubuntu.
+However, ownCloud maintains a dedicated repository for the distro.

 To begin, download their release key using the

 - sudo curl https://download.owncloud.org/download/repositories/stable/Ubuntu_16.04/Release.key | sudo apt-key add -

 Output. . . % Total % Received % Xferd Average Speed Time Time Time Current Dload Upload Total Spent Left Speed 100 1358 100 1358 0 0 2057 0 --:--:-- --:--:-- --:--:-- 2057 OK

 The ‘Release.key’ file contains a PGP (Pretty Good Privacy) public key which